onflow/FRW-Android/README.md

-# Flow Reference Wallet Android Project User Guide
+# Flow Wallet Android Project User Guide
-This document is a guide for users who want to run the Flow Reference Wallet Android project.
+This document is a guide for users who want to run the Flow Wallet Android project.
 Before starting, please make sure you have installed Android Studio and have a basic understanding of Android development.

 ### Step 1: Configure google-services.json
 The google-services.json file is required to enable Firebase services such as Firebase Authentication and Firebase Cloud Messaging.
 To use these services, you need to provide your own google-services.json file.